gnulug/merkle-tree-file-system/README.md

         check_invariant(child)
 ```

-The time cost of updating a file is proportional to the depth of that file in the filesystem, which can lead to increased overheads during a write.
+The time cost of updating a file is proportional to the height of that file in the filesystem, which can lead to increased overheads during a write.
 However, the algorithm need only climb "down" (towards the root of the tree) until it gets to an invalid directory; its ancestors that should already be invalid.
 Only the first invalidation climbs down to the root; everything else stops short.